ph: 909-652-6428

 2) Photograph crater.
 CIRCLE on photo.

-3) Photograph and identify a glaciated valley and a moraine.
+3) Photograph and identify a glaciated valley.
 CIRCLE on photo.

 STOP #9